Ragr3n/TerminalConnect/README.md

 - [X] Add setting for passing extra variables from yaml to connection commands
 - [ ] Add instructions for using flake
 - [X] Add icons for "style"
+- [ ] Add checklist for publishing new version/release, update README and flake
 - [ ] Publish to marketplace
 - [ ] Evaluate more connection methods Web, RDP, VNC?